 Tiny seeds are produced inside small woody capsules along a spike.
 Capsules turn from yellow to brown when they are ready to harvest.
 Remove the whole spike and put it into your collection bag.
-Capsules need to be crushed to release the seed, as the seed will not readily fall out.
-You can use a rolling pin to lightly crush the capsules.
+The seeds can be removed from the stalk, once dried slide your fingers down the stalk and the seeds should fall off into your collection bag.

-Zizia aurea, golden Alexander

-Collection Time: Summer
+Zizia aurea, golden Alexander Collection Time: Summer

 Seeds ripen into capsules on the flower umbel.
 The capsules turn from green to brown when they are ready to harvest.
 Remove the entire flower umbel and put into collection bag.
-Rub ripe capsule to release the seed.